vivien-DSA/ML-algorithms-implementation/README.md

 ## Structure of the repository
 - Data contains the differents dataset
 - Notebook contains the differents ML algorithm implementation notebooks
+- Requirements contains all the libraries installed and their version

 ## Implementation

 1. Linear Regression:

 1.1.
 The dataset:
-We are using for this a clean version of Boston Housing Data taking from
+We are using for this a clean version of Boston Housing Data taken from